Indigenous artists bring new life to UM’s iconic bison

 Bison have always been at the heart of the University of Manitoba.
 More than a symbol, they carry stories of strength, resilience and belonging—values shared across the UM community.
 This year, that story grows even stronger.

-In November 2025, UM unveiled "Buffalo Teachings" by Jordan Stranger, an Anishinaabe artist and graphic designer, originally from Peguis First Nation.
+In November 2025, UM unveiled "Buffalo Teachings" by Jordan Stranger (Totem Doodem), an Anishinaabe artist and graphic designer, originally from Peguis First Nation.
 Stranger uses his life experiences and spiritual practice learned through Ojibwe teachings to drive his artistic passions.

 This initiative is a true act of collaboration.
 UM’s Office of the Vice-President (Indigenous) partnered with the Strategic Marketing and Communications unit to commission and champion the new designs.
 Through thoughtful consultations, members of the UM Indigenous community were invited to participate in the process and offered feedback on initial artist concepts, helping ensure the expanded herd reflects both artistic vision and shared storytelling from community voice.